Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By darlene from St. Louis, MO

 To keep your house comfy and save money on electricity during summertime, buy an exhaust fan that you can easily mount/dismount in one of your windows.
 Use two cheap thermometers, or just use your senses, to check whether outside temps are lower than inside.
 When outside temp is lower than inside, turn on the exhaust fan.
 It will expel warm air and cool air must then enter to replace it.
-You must have at least one other window or door open.
-Stand in front of it and enjoy.

 I have an old natural gas furnace.
 The pilot light must stay lit all year around, otherwise the furnace hardware will rust and cost far more in repairs than the cost of the gas.
 But, it heats the house all the time too.